helixhorned/ljclang/README.md

   -r [c<commands>|<seconds>s]: report progress after the specified number of
      processed compile commands or the given time interval.
      Specifying any of 'c0', 'c1' or '0s' effectively prints progress with each compile command.
-  -s <selector>: Select compile command(s) to process.
+  -s [-]<selector1> [-s [-]<selector2> ...]: Select compile command(s) to process.
-     The following specifications for <selector> are supported:
+     Selectors are processed in the order they appear on the command line.
+Each selector can be prefixed by '-', which means to remove the matching set of compile commands from the current set.
+If a removal appears first, the initial set contains all compile commands, otherwise it is empty.
+     Each <selector> can be one of:
       - '@...': by index (see below).
       - '{<pattern>}': by Lua pattern matching the absolute file name in a compile command.
   -N: Print all diagnostics.
 This disables omission of: